 More Than Just Balloons

 From food and music to competitions and more, the Balloon Fiesta has plenty to see on the ground too.
-In addition to daily entertainment, a one-day music festival will take place on October 13 and will feature The Noms, Michael Ray and headlining country band Old Dominion.
+In addition to daily entertainment, a one-day music festival will take place on October 12 and will feature Tylor Brandon and the Neon West Band, Cassadee Pope and Justin Moore.
 Other fun events include the Special Shape Rodeo, a celebration of the uniquely shaped balloons; a balloon discovery center where you can learn the ins and outs of building and flying the balloons; chainsaw carving; an arts and crafts show; a laser light show; fireworks and more.
 Not to mention, you can even be a part of the show with an official balloon ride.

 If there’s one reason to visit Albuquerque other than the colorful balloons, it’s for the food.
 New Mexico’s official question is “red or green (chile)?” afterall.
 Whether you’re filling up at the festival or around town, you’re bound to have something smothered in the state’s official food.
 At the festival, enjoy plenty of mouthwatering eats from traditional New Mexican food to classic festival treats.